 Is Kentucky’s 1115 Medicaid Waiver good for kids and families?

 The proposed 1115 Medicaid Waiver protects children and pregnant women from the potential negative impacts of premiums, reduced benefit packages and lockout periods.
 It also exempts former foster youth up to age 26 from the waiver entirely, which helps protect this vulnerable population of youth.
 However, aside from these protections, the waiver would create barriers for many parents to maintain health insurance.
 When parents lose health insurance due to added requirements and cost-sharing mechanisms, their children are likely to also lose coverage even if children’s eligibility and benefits do not change.
 Parents’ health is vitally important to children’s health, and if parents are going to improve health outcomes for themselves and their children, the Medicaid program must be simple for families to understand, participate in, and utilize.
-Learn more about how the 1115 Waiver application could be least harmful to kids and families in our position statement.
+Many Kentucky families who will be affected by this Waiver face challenges, such as homelessness, and may be transient in where they live.
+Because of that, even the basic components of applying for Medicaid coverage or receiving updates about that coverage can pose a challenge for these families.
+Learn more about how the 1115 Waiver application could be less harmful to kids and families in our position statement.

-Read the Bevin Administration’s full waiver proposal here.
+Read the Bevin Administration’s full waiver proposal and proposed modifications here.

 Download this guide as a PDF here.